Is Sunscreen A MUST??

 • Remember that even under an umbrella at the beach or pool, the sun reflects off the sand and the water, you still need to apply and reapply.

-• If your child takes medication, make sure this doesn’t make them more sensitive to the sun. (i.e. tetracycline).
+• If you take medication, make sure this doesn’t cause increased sensitivity to the sun. (i.e. tetracycline, retinol).

 • Stay hydrated!